 Skills, experience, and education useful in running a dog breeding business

-Starting a dog breeding business doesn’t require a business degree, but certain skills and experiences can increase the chances of the business becoming a success.
+Starting a dog breeding business doesn’t require a business degree, but certain skills and experiences can increase the business’s chances of success.

 Dog breeding experience.
 Experience in and knowledge of dog breeding are essential when starting a breeding business.
-Dog breeders should have knowledge of good breeding practices, how to care for pregnant dogs, and how to recognize and manage labor and then care for new puppies.
+Dog breeders should know good breeding practices, care for pregnant dogs, and recognize and manage labor and then care for new puppies.

 Dog training experience.
 A breeder with experience in dog training can work to make sure that every puppy is well-socialized and has some basic training before it goes to its new home.

 Interpersonal skills.
-While dogs are the main focus of this business, strong interpersonal skills can also help a breeder to engage with potential buyers and find their puppies suitable new homes.
+While dogs are the main focus of this business, strong interpersonal skills can also help a breeder engage with potential buyers and find their puppies suitable for new homes.

 Costs to Start a Dog Breeding Business

-It’s possible to start a smaller dog breeding business with a limited budget, especially if a breeder already owns dogs that are suitable for use as breeding stock.
-It’s possible to start a small operation for around $5,000, while larger businesses with many dogs can cost closer to $15,000 or $20,000.
+It’s possible to start a smaller dog breeding business with a limited budget, especially if a breeder already owns dogs suitable for use as breeding stock.
+It’s possible to start a small operation for around $500, while larger businesses with many dogs can cost closer to $15,000 or $20,000.

 Common startup costs for a dog breeding business include: